frederic-perez/AmE-dictionary/data/dictionary.md

 __monad__
 __Monday__ :mega: /'möndi, -deI/
 __mondegreen__ _n_ :two::dart: A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
 For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._ (From the Scottish ballad 'The Bonny Earl of Murray', in which the line "laid him on the green" can be misheard as "Lady Mondegreen.")
+__money doesn't grow on trees__ _idiom_ Money should not be wasted because it is not something that can be replenished whenever one wants.
 __money laundering__ _idiom_ The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
 __money on the hoof__
 __money pit__